donomii/racketprogs/pmoo/README.md

 	make install
 	make init

+pmoo installs into /usr/local/bin

+#### Makefile.bat

+If using windows, run Makefile.bat

+#### Init

-init will create an object database in the build directory.
+make init will create an object database in the build directory.

+#### Run

 You can then run your MOO with

 	cd build && pmoo

-If using windows, run Makefile.bat

-Note that if there is no objects directory, pmoo will use ~/.pmoo/objects
+pmoo checks the current directory for an "objects" directory, where it expects to find all the data for the MOO.
+If there is no local objects directory, pmoo will use ~/.pmoo/objects

 ### Local install

 You can install pmoo into your home directory:

 	make localinstall
-	cat create.txt | p --init
+	cat create.txt | ~/.local/bin/p --init

 And then use pmoo in command line integration mode.